As the latest dispute between Birmingham's bin workers and the city council rumbles on, residents will changes in how their rubbish is collected.

 Information about the changes are being shared through the council's social media and on its website.

 Anyone unsure of their recycling collection day can find out by visiting its "check your collection day" page.

 Unite workers went on strike for three months in summer 2017 in a dispute over job losses, which saw thousands of tonnes of rubbish piled up on streets.

-In December 2018, workers voted to take new industrial action over claims Unite members had been denied a council payment made to GMB members who did not participate in the strikes.
+In December 2018, workers voted to take fresh industrial action over claims Unite members had been denied a council payment made to GMB members who did not participate in the strikes.

 The council and GMB said the payment was a settlement because GMB was not consulted during the talks that ended the action.

 Unite then announced the action would be "escalated" to strikes, saying it had not had a "satisfactory response" from the council.